romilly/s2ai2/README.md

 ## Features

 - Search for academic papers using the Semantic Scholar API
-- Store paper data in PostgreSQL or SQLite databases
+- Store paper data in PostgreSQL database
+- Support for both paperId (string) and corpusId (int64) identifiers
 - Caching mechanism to reduce API calls
 - RESTful API built with FastAPI
 - Clean architecture with domain-driven design principles